Skip to main content

 Description

-CVE-2026-4295 is a high-severity vulnerability in AWS Kiro IDE versions prior to 0.
+CVE-2026-4295 is a high-severity vulnerability in AWS Kiro IDE versions before 0.
 8. 0 that allows remote unauthenticated attackers to execute arbitrary code.
-The flaw arises from improper trust boundary enforcement (CWE-829) where maliciously crafted project directory files can bypass workspace trust protections when a local user opens the directory.
-Exploitation requires the attacker to place malicious files in a project directory that the user subsequently opens, triggering code execution.
-The vulnerability affects all supported platforms of Kiro IDE version 0.
-1. 0 and earlier.
-No known exploits are currently in the wild.
-AWS has released version 0.
+The issue arises from improper trust boundary enforcement, specifically CWE-829, where maliciously crafted project directory files can bypass workspace trust protections when a local user opens the directory.
+Exploitation requires the attacker to place malicious files in a project directory that a user subsequently opens in the IDE, triggering code execution.
+Although no known exploits are currently in the wild, the vulnerability impacts confidentiality, integrity, and availability with a CVSS score of 7.
+8. Users should upgrade to version 0.
+8. 0 or later to remediate the issue.

 AI-Powered Analysis